Why Athletes Swear By Using Saunas To Treat Muscle Pain And To Enhance Performance

 Hyperthemic conditioning, or “acclimating yourself to heat independent of aerobic physical activity through sauna use,” also improves endurance because it encourages adjustments in your body that make it easier for you to perform when your body temperature is elevated.

 As your body is exposed to realistic amounts of heat stress, it will gradually acclimate to the heat, stimulating a number of beneficial changes to present in your body.
-These modifications include increased plasma volume and blood flow to your heart and muscles (which increase athletic endurance) along with increased muscle mass.
-In one study, those who had a 30-minute sauna session 2 times per week for 3 weeks after their workouts increased their time it took to run until physical exhaustion by more than 30%.
+These modifications come with heightened blood flow and plasma volume to your muscles and heart (which strengthens endurance) alongside increased muscle mass.
+A research study showed that individuals who sat in a sauna for 30 mins, twice a week for three weeks right after exercising escalated the amount of time it took to jog until physical exhaustion by more than 30%.

 More sauna benefits for athletes include: